AnikateSawhney/Active-Directory-Penetration-Testing-Lab/README.md

 The 2nd mega link contains Kerberoasting video which was removed by YouTube.

 Note: The lab contains all the mentioned attacks but it will not be identical to the solutions because I keep messing up the lab and make a lot of changes.For example: You cannot directly attack certificates.
 There is an ACL path to certificates group.
 Exploit that and then go for certificate attacks.

+Please be aware that the Microsoft Evaluation OVAs used in this lab are intended solely for educational and Testing purposes.
+I do not own or claim any rights to these Microsoft properties.
+These Evaluation OVAs are provided by Microsoft for users to assess and trial their software in a controlled environment.